Pay the man. Wade LeBlanc shines on contract day and Mariners edge Angels for eighth consecutive win

 “If I focus on the wrong things then I’m not putting the time into my teammates and the staff and my job as a starting pitcher and that’s to keep the team in the game and give us a chance to win.
 That’s what I’ve been focusing on all year and what I’ll continue to focus on going forward.”

-And this win pushed the Mariners’ win streak to a season-high eight games after Alex Colome and Edwin Diaz finished the Angels off in the final two innings, with Diaz earning his major-league leading 33rd save of the season.
+And this win pushed the Mariners’ win streak to a season-high eight games after Alex Colome and Edwin Diaz finished the Angels off in the final two innings, with Diaz earning his major-league leading 33rd save.

 The Mariners (55-31) are a season-high 24 games over .500 and put even more separation between them and the spiraling Angels in the American League West, though they remain a half-game behind the Houston Astros.